-All duties, responsibilities and conditions for the jury are as described in UIM rule 402.
+The Formula Future Committee in consultation with the UIM Secretary General will nominate the "Protest Judge" who will adjudicate all protests.
+All duties, responsibilities and conditions for the Protest Judge are as described in UIM rule 402.

 3.7 - Registration procedure